-Open to children aged five to ten years of all abilities, forest school aims to promote new skills, confidence, self-esteem and team building.
+Open to children aged five to twelve years of all abilities, Forest School aims to promote new skills, confidence, self-esteem and team building.

-The woodland environment is central to the activities which include looking at the changing seasons and the smells, textures, sounds and tastes of nature.
+The woodland and outdoor environment is central to the activities which include looking at the changing seasons and the smells, textures, sounds and tastes of nature.

 Our Forest School Leaders are trained in first aid and have attained a Level Three Forest Schools leader course.